Sui Wenjing: Hiatus: Enrollment at Beijing Dance Academy, Coach, Choreographer

-2025–26 season: Comeback
+2025–26 season: Milano Cortina Olympics, Comeback, and Final Season

-On June 6, 2025, it was announced that Sui/Han would be returning to competitive figure skating.
+On 6 June 2025, it was announced that Sui/Han would be returning to competitive figure skating.

 They made their official return to competition in late October at the 2025 Cup of China, where they won the bronze medal.
 Following the event, Han shared that their competition free skate had marked only their fourth time doing a full run-through of it.

 Two weeks later, the team won bronze at 2025 NHK Trophy.
 They were first after the short program, but placed fourth in the free skate.
-“Personally, I feel it’s not really good today because the energy in the second part is still not enough in this short time,” said Han after the free skate.
-“But we are so happy to compete in Japan, and we feel we can come back, and we have a feeling how to compete in this competition."
+"Personally, I feel it's not really good today because the energy in the second part is still not enough in this short time," said Han after the free skate.
+"But we are so happy to compete in Japan, and we feel we can come back, and we have a feeling how to compete in this competition."

+In late December, Sui/Han competed at the 2026 Chinese Championships, winning the gold medal.
+They were subsequently named to the 2026 Winter Olympic team.
+The following month, Sui and Han took silver at the 2026 Four Continents Championships after placing first in the short program and fourth in the free skate.
+"This is my last Four Continents Championships, and today we were affected by the injury before the competition," said Han.
+"But I'm glad to win this medal for the last time."

+On 6 February, Sui/Han placed sixth in the short program in the 2026 Winter Olympics Figure Skating Team Event.
+"Today wasn't a good performance for us," admitted Han.
+"We came to Milan with the priority of showing high quality, but during the competition we felt some nervousness and a lot of excitement.
+The audience gave us a lot of support, and we really felt the atmosphere, but a mistake happened.
+So, it wasn't really good today.
+Still, we know we have time to prepare for our next competition."
+On 16 February, Sui/Han competed in the individual pairs event, placing sixth in the short program and fifth in the free skate to finish in fifth place overall.
+"It's a very memorable experience to stand on the Olympic ice in Milano," said Han.
+"We are satisfied because we have already been Olympic champions before, and this time we only had a very short period to prepare.
+I think just being able to stand here and be satisfied with our performance is already a win."
+Both skaters confirmed that this was their last performance together on the ice.

 Choreographing career

 Following the 2022 Winter Olympics, Sui began working as a figure skating choreographer for Chinese pairs team.
 Her clients have included: